colbystout/Program-Completer-Satisfaction-Survey-Analysis/README.md

 2. After checking to see if both tables' columns were in the same exact order, I manually appended the newest survey data to the oldest and deleted the old sheet in the workbook.
 3. Once one sheet remained, I renamed the tab.
 Both original tables were archived safely in a protected company SharePoint folder.
 4. The dataset had some key data missing that was imperative for analysis: program codes, race, ethnicity, licensure areas for state licenses, and graduation dates.
 I ran an internal report for all active candidates from the beginning of 2016 to the end of 2021, and then exported that as a separate spreadsheet.
-5. I used the VLOOKUP function to fill in the aforementioned attributes using the 'student ID' as my primary key. (code in repository)
+6. I used the VLOOKUP function to fill in the aforementioned attributes using the 'student ID' as my primary key. (code in repository)
+7. Used 'copy' and 'paste as values' on each new column to make the data static values and non-function.

 ## Excel Cleaning Process

 1. The first order of business, before I could move into my Power BI/Power Query workspace, was to transform my 'working as a licensed teacher column'.
 The values were in a binary 0/1 system, which would not be very helpful in my workspace and would be much quicker to fix in a spreadsheet instance.
 I did two 'replace values' to change my 1's to "Employed as Teacher" and my 0's to "Not Employed as Teacher."
 2. For respondents who did not complete the whole survey, null values existed.
-Used another 'replace values' to change null values to "Unknown.
+Used another 'replace values' to change null values to "Unknown."
-3. At the request of the state, 'race' and 'ethnicity' data should be reported as one.
-With two existing columns for each separate data point, I used a concatenate function to bring them together.
-(Code in repository)
+3. Performed 'copy' and 'pasted as values' to make data static and non-function.
+4. Fixed 'State(s) license' case to read 'State(s) License'
+5. Fixed long title 'Content state licensure subject' to 'Content Area'.
+(This is standard language for the state.)
-4. Highlight the entire table and used 'trim' tool.
+6. Highlight the entire table and used 'trim' tool.
 I want to make sure Power BI/Power Query only had (null) and no (blank) values.
-They are not the same and will negatively affect visualizations.
+They are not the same and will negatively affect cleaning and visualizations.
+7. The file was prepared enough to store in our Power BI data repository at this point.

+## Power Query Cleaning Process

+1. Once the data was stored in the repository, I opened a fresh Power BI desktop instance, imported the data via Excel from the repository, and selected to transform the data.
+2. At the request of the state, 'race' and 'ethnicity' data should be reported as one.
+Used the 'merge field' tool to concatenate both columns using a "/" as a delimiter.